alleyinteractive/huron/README.md

  * You may attach the Huron data attributes to any tag, but generally we use a generic `<div>`
  * A separate HTML document is automatically built for each of your configured prototypes using the HTML webpack plugin and a custom EJS [template](templates/prototype-template.ejs).
 More information on this can be found in the [templates readme](templates/README.md).

+## Using CSS Modules
+If you're using CSS modules in your production site, it makes sense to also use it when developing in-browser prototypes.
+Huron supports usage of certain CSS modules implementations (specifically any that is capable of producing JSON output containing localized classes).
+All that's needed in order to configure this is the `classNames` configuration property, more details for which are in the [configuration docs](src/default-config/README.md).
+Once you have that set up, all classes will be be provided to every template.
+These classes are available on a `classNames` object, under which all classes are nested and organized by filename.
+For example, if your build produces two JSON files for localized classes called `article.json` and `home.json`, you can access those classes in your huron templates via `classNames.article[classname]` and `classNames.home[className]` respectively.

 ## For more specific information
 This file contains basic information on Huron installation and writing prototypes.
 However, there are several other subsections of this documentation: